Arik009/encrypted-ethernet/README.md

 -> RMII (Reduced Media Independent Interface) - Uses less no. of pins than standard MAC.
 Visit - https://en.wikipedia.org/wiki/Media-independent_interface#RMII

+-> RGMII (Reduced Gigabit MII) - RGMII is the most common interface because it supports 10 Mbps, 100 Mbps, and 1000 Mbps connection speeds at the PHY layer.
+RGMII uses four-bit wide transmit and receive data paths, each with its own source-synchronous clock.
+All transmit data and control signals are source synchronous to TX_CLK, and all receive data and control signals are source synchronous to RX_CLK.For all speed modes, TX_CLK is sourced by the MAC, and RX_CLK is sourced by the PHY.
+In 1000 Mbps mode, TX_CLK and RX_CLK are 125 MHz, and Dual Data Rate (DDR) signaling is used.
+In 10 Mbps and 100 Mbps modes, TX_CLK and RX_CLK are 2.5 MHz and 25 MHz, respectively, and rising edge Single Data Rate (SDR) signaling is used.

+P.S -> Check out the difference betweem rmii and rgmii further down this file.

 -> MDIO (Management Data Input/Output) - It is a serial bus which is a subset of yhe MII that is used to transfer management information between
    MAC and PHY(bidirectional).